jmbwell/vyos-documentation/docs/services/dns-forwarding.rst

 .. cfgcmd:: set service dns forwarding listen-address

-   The local IPv4 or IPv6 addresses to bind the DNS forwarder to.
+   A local IPv4 or IPv6 address to bind the DNS forwarder to.
 The forwarder will listen on this address for incoming connections.

+   To listen on all interfaces, specify 0.0.0.0 (IPv4) or :: (IPv6).

 Example
 =======